Ob/Gyn Residency Curriculum

 - Williams Gynecology

-Resident research projects are encouraged and facilitated by clinical faculty.
+Resident research projects are encouraged and facilitated by clinical faculty, but they are not mandatory.

 Wednesday mornings are devoted to the following conferences: